unixunion/py-solace-provision/README.md

     pip install pyyaml

+## Configure

+See solace.yaml for how to set up broker credentials and API endpoints.

 ## Running

 Simply provide what the method's help requires, parameters are passed directly on command line, and some, like body, are